Lindronics/skipper-reference/skipper_reference.typ

     - *2* - Signal flags below courtesy flag (Q Flag)
     - *3* - Custom flags, burgees and pennants on port spreader (below courtesy flag) ]

+=== Ensign

+Ensigns are mandatory for all vessels and signify the country of registration.
+The ensign should be flown at all times when outside of port (TODO).
+It is to be flown at the most privileged position on the boat, i.e. as close to the stern as possible.

+When in port, the ensign is traditionally hoisted at 09:00 in winter and 08:00 in summer, and lowered at 21:00.
+However, this tradition is hardly followed anymore.

+=== Courtesy flag

+When in the waters of a different country to the one the boat is registered in, host country's flag must be hoisted.
+This is called the courtesy flag.
+It is to be hoisted on the starbord spreader and should be higher than the ensign and other flags.

 = Boat knowledge